- How long does it take for my profile to get approved?

 If you want to make changes to your initial bid simply delete it and create a new bid, which the company can then accept.

-Once your bid has been submitted, you have started a dialogue with the company.
-This is the dialogue you will be using throughout the job process for communication, contract, payments etc.
+Once your bid has been submitted, you have started a conversation with the company.
+It is the conversation you will be using throughout the job process for communication, contract, payments etc.

 Note!
 You will receive an email every time a new job that matches you has been posted, so if you do not want to spend time searching around on the platform just keep an eye on our emails, and apply to the job on Worksome when it has arrived to the platform :-) (you can change your notification settings by clicking on your picture in the top right corner, go to 'Account settings' and then 'Notifications'.)